 Naturally, spending more time with each patient means that the physician really gets to know each patient, and is no longer reliant on scanning chart notes before hurriedly running into a room, and this leads to better care overall.
 However, one of the other major drawbacks to the insurance-led model is that insurance companies often wind up dictating what level of care and what medications are right.
 This is a serious problem because insurance companies, by their very nature, must focus on keeping their costs low, so they routinely deny patients necessary treatments and medications simply because they’re not “covered benefits.”

-With concierge-style care, there is no middleman deciding what’s right.
+With concierge healthcare, there is no middleman deciding what’s right.
 It’s purely a doctor-patient relationship, and the two work together to define treatment options.
 Moreover, the extra time physicians have with their patients enables them to work on wellness as a whole, not just treat illnesses as they come up.